StolenColon/docs.getdbt.com/website/docs/reference/resource-configs/build-after.md

 ## Description

-The `build_after` configuration in dbt makes sure that a model is rebuilt in a scheduled job _only if new source or upstream data is available_, helping you reduce unnecessary rebuilds and optimize spend.
+The `build_after` configuration in dbt helps you rebuild models _only when new source or upstream data is available_, helping you reduce unnecessary rebuilds and optimize spend.
 This is useful for models that depend on other models and need to be updated periodically.
-This configuration applies only to models.

-`build_after` complements dbt Cloud orchestration settings by determining when a model is built in a scheduled job. 👈 tbd since adaptive jobs is at risk
+`build_after` works alongside dbt Cloud job orchestration by helping you determine when models should be rebuilt in a scheduled job.
+When a job runs, dbt Cloud:

-When a scheduled job runs, dbt Cloud uses the `build_after` config to:
+- Checks if there's new data available for the model
-- Check if there's new source data to build
+- Ensures enough time has passed since the last build, based on `count` and `period`

-- And whether enough time has passed since the last build, based on the specified `count` and `period`
+This makes sure models run only when needed, helping you avoid overbuilding models unnecessarily.

 The configuration consists of the following parts: